jfuquene/jfuquene/README.md

 Hi there, I’m John Fuquene👋

-I’m a recent bootcamp Full-Stack developer with a special interest in Javascript and it's frameworks
+I’m a Full-Stack developer with a special interest in Javascript and it's frameworks

 🔭 I’m currently working on side projects to keep my new skills fresh